+The FL Studio mixer contains 64 tracks and a master track.
 The mixer features a three-band parametric equalizer that is similar to the standalone parametric EQ plugin that comes with the product.
-Line one of the equalizer is a low-shelf filter, line two is a bell curve filter and line three is a high-shelf filter.
+The mixer allows you to insert up to eight effects and lets you create four send effects channels.
 The mixer also has a stereo separation filter that lets you increase or decrease the separation between the left and right stereo channels of a mix.
-If you turn the stereo separation filter knob all the way to the left, it decreases the separation to a mono signal.
-Stereo separation increases as you turn the knob to the right.
-The mixer also provides some of the tools necessary for direct-to-disk recording.

 The online forums are organized in useful ways and moderated by responsive experts.
 Because Image-Line allocates alert moderators to the forum, users are active in maintaining an informative dialogue with category experts.
 Another way in which the publisher provides excellent help and support is by uploading training videos to the Image-Line channel on YouTube.

 Once you purchase FL Studio audio production software, you have access to lifetime free updates.
 You won’t have to worry about purchasing additional bug fixes or plugin upgrades.

 FL Studio is powerful audio production software, especially since the inclusion of live instrumentation recording.
 Creating electronic beats using samples and the virtual instruments provided is where this software excels.
 Recording live instruments is a bit confusing at first.
 However, this software is perfect for the creative musician or producer armed with a MIDI keyboard ready to produce music.

 This software comes with an abundance of plugins as well as lifetime upgrades.